NEWS & EVENTS

 Documentary Film Released in April 2017!

-Check out our film produced from the August 2016 PI-CASC Climate Change Boot Camp!
+Check out our film produced from the August 2016 PI-CASC Climate Change Immersion Camp!
 View the 10-minute documentary film, Resilient Voices: Adaptation Across Worldviews, below, or download from the USGS website.

 Synopsis

-Building bridges across distinct worldviews and, thereby, building upon local knowledge networks is not a straightforward process and requires time.
-Yet diversifying and strengthening networks that are accountable to specific landscapes and seascapes as well as the communities that utilize these resources is a powerful process.
-Employing knowledge co-production, long-term professional networks can increasingly root the scientific method within the needs, values, and practices of well-defined professional communities and places, profoundly expanding local capacities of adaptation, resilience, and sustainability.
-In August of 2016, the PI-CASC Climate Change Boot Camp utilized a wide variety of in-person experiences and multiple ways of knowing to expand local professional networks, while improving our understanding of the worldviews of others.
+Building bridges across distinct worldviews, and thereby strengthening local networks accountable to specific landscapes and seascapes, is not a straightforward process and requires time.
+Yet by employing knowledge co-production (i.e., community-driven research pathways), long-term networks can increasingly root the scientific method within the needs, values, and practices of well-defined communities and places, profoundly expanding capacities of adaptation, resilience, and sustainability.
+In August of 2016, the PI-CASC Manager Climate Corps’ Climate Change Immersion Camp utilized a wide range of in-person experiences and knowledge forms to expand local professional and community networks, while improving our understanding of one another’s worldviews.
 We invite you to experience the camp through our short film in the above link.

 The Setting

-The University of Hawaiʻi at Hilo (UH Hilo) and the PI-CASC co-developed and hosted our first Climate Change Boot Camp at the Kiolakaʻa Ranger Station in the Kaʻū Forest Reserve, August 9-12, 2016.
-This event showcased collaborative research efforts within UH Hilo’s Tropical Conservation Biology and Environmental Science graduate program that are driven by local natural resource managers across Hawaiʻi Island.
-Camping at the ranger station over these four days and three nights offered a unique outdoor environment within which transdisciplinary professionals could meet in person, network, and deepen understanding across diverse worldviews through collaborative activities.
+The PI-CASC Manager Climate Corps (MCC) co-developed (involving over 30 event planners) and hosted the Climate Change Immersion Camp at the Kiolakaʻa Ranger Station in the Kaʻū Forest Reserve from August 9 through 12 of 2016.
+The event showcased the first cohort of 2-year graduate research projects within the MCC.
+The projects were driven by local natural resource managers across Hawaiʻi Island.
+Camping at the ranger station over these four days and three nights, participants experienced a unique outdoor environment within which transdisciplinary professionals could meet in person, network, and deepen understanding across diverse worldviews through collaborative activities.

 The Goal

-The goal of the collaborative, manager-based Climate Change Boot Camp is to build upon existing local professional networks by participating in multiple knowledge formats and uniting local managers with cutting edge research support.
+The goal of the practitioner-driven MCC Climate Change Immersion Camp was to build upon existing local professional networks by engaging diverse knowledge forms while uniting local natural and cultural managers with cutting edge research support.
 Building upon placed-based professional networks is a powerful means by which to increase the capacity of our local communities to be adaptive, resilient, and sustainable through socio-ecological change.

 “It’s no easy task to bring everyone together of different backgrounds, but it’s those points where we can start to have the uncomfortable but important conversations outside of just climate change science.
 This camp made me reflect on how to deepen our relationships to place and channel our energy that includes all voices within the group at all levels.
 It was good for us to see how these collaborations start – where the rubber meets the road.
 I’m starting to really think through steps moving forward to create the change we all are working towards in our own disciplines and networks.”